-It was originally suggested that static stretching improves range of motion, recovery from exercise (decrease DOMS), performance and decreases risks of injury.
+It was originally suggested that static stretching improves range of motion, increase your rate of recovery from exercise (decrease DOMS), enhances performance, and decreases your risk of injury.

-Although as it stands today the scientific reviews on injury prevention are very much hit and miss.
+As it stands today, the scientific research reviews on injury prevention are very much hit and miss.
 Additionally, I don’t know about you, but if I squat 10 sets of 10 today and then do some static stretching after… it isn’t going to do a damn thing for my soreness.

-But probably the biggest factor in this mix is the fact that as of now hundreds of studies have been done on measuring performance in 1 rep max, running speed, reaction time, isometric torque production, jumping, and throwing — the results have been that most, but not all of them, report that pre-exercise static stretching decreases human performance from a combination of both neurological and muscular factors.
+But, probably the biggest factor in this mix is the fact that as of now we have hundreds of studies that have been conducted on measuring performance in 1 rep max, running speed, reaction time, isometric torque production, jumping, and throwing — the results have been that most, but not all of them, report that pre-exercise static stretching decreases human performance from a combination of both neurological and muscular factors inhibition factors.

 It is also important to note that this performance decrease seems to have a linear relationship with how long you hold the stretch.

 Here’s a quick breakdown on a meta-analysis performed in 2012 compiling 104 total studies on stretching and it’s effects of athletic performance:

-• A very likely negative effect of performance from static stretching on explosive muscular contraction
+• A very likely negative effect on performance from static stretching by reducing explosive muscular contraction

 • A likely negative effect on maximal strength by decreasing Type ll fiber activation